bubu57/gitsync/README.md

 # GitSync

+This project is functional but under development !

 GitSync is a comprehensive tool designed to automate the synchronization of multiple Git repositories.
 It provides a robust solution for periodically updating repositories based on various triggers, such as new commits, specific commit patterns, or regular intervals.
 GitSync also includes a web interface for managing repositories, updating configuration parameters, and viewing repository details.

 ## Features